 - chicken breast – fresh or frozen will both work for this recipe, we used 2 lb of meat, each breast weighed about 8 oz.
 Bone-in chicken breast can also be used in place of boneless.

 - chicken broth – store-bought or homemade.
-Feel free to use chicken stock as well.
+Feel free to use chicken stock or water as well.
 If you are following a specific eating plan, be sure the broth or stock is compliant.

 - optional seasoning – depending on what you’re using the chicken for, you can add in seasoning such as garlic powder, lemons, pepper, Italian seasoning, etc.